Mlechna Banitsa

 - 02

-Take one sheet of phyllo and gently scrunch it from the long side to form a loosely pleated accordion or ruffled fan.
-Lay it in the pan, and repeat with the remaining sheets until the pan is packed loosely side-by-side like a sea of ruffled pastry.
+Take one sheet of phyllo and gently scrunch it from the long side into a loose, ruffled fan.
+Lay it into the pan and repeat with the remaining sheets, packing them loosely side-by-side until the pan looks like a sea of ruffled pastry.

 - 03

-Par-bake the buttered phyllo to build a waterproof armor.
+Par-bake the pastry to create a waterproof armor.

-Drizzle the remaining melted butter evenly over the ruffled phyllo and bake for 15 to 20 minutes until golden brown and crispy.
-Do not skip this; it is the grandmother's secret to preventing the delicate dough from turning into a soggy paste when the milk is added.
+Drizzle the remaining melted butter evenly over the ruffled dough and bake for 15 to 20 minutes until golden brown.
+Do not skip this step; it prevents the delicate phyllo from dissolving into a soggy paste when the milk is added.

 - 04

-While the pastry is baking, pour the milk and granulated sugar into a saucepan.
-Heat it over medium heat just until it’s warm to the touch and the sugar is completely dissolved, being careful not to let it boil.
+While the pastry bakes, pour the milk and granulated sugar into a saucepan.
+Heat over medium just until it is warm to the touch and the sugar is completely dissolved, then remove from heat.

 - 05

 In a large bowl, whisk the eggs vigorously.
-Slowly pour the warm, sweetened milk into the eggs in a thin stream while whisking constantly so the eggs don't scramble, then whisk in the vanilla extract and lemon zest.
+Slowly pour the warm, sweetened milk into the eggs in a thin stream while whisking constantly so they don't scramble, then stir in the vanilla extract and lemon zest.

 - 06

-Carefully pull the hot, golden phyllo from the oven and immediately pour the egg and milk mixture slowly and evenly over the top so the liquid seeps deep into all the accordion folds.
+Carefully pull the hot, golden phyllo from the oven and immediately pour the egg mixture evenly over the top so it seeps into all the accordion folds.
+Return to the oven and bake for 25 to 30 minutes, until the custard is set and the top ruffles are a deep, rich golden brown.

 - 07